 The Epiphone 1802T or ET-270 was a vaguely Strat-styled offset solid-body guitar with distinctive cherry red finish, and produced at the Japanese Matsumoku factory, alongside a number of other guitars that would make up the new Epiphone range for 1970.
 Production lasted approximately four years, from mid-1970 until mid/late 1974.
-The model (and hence name) derived from an existing guitar, the Aria 1802T sharing the same body shape - but with a Fender-style, single-side headstock.
-And some very early examples of this guitar were also built like this, before settling on a more traditional Epiphone style headstock in late 1970 or early 1971.
+The model (and hence name) derived from an existing guitar, the Aria 1802T (available since at least 1968) sharing the same body shape - but with a Fender-style, single-side headstock.
+This guitar was also rebadged and exported to other distributors worldwide with brand/models such as: Conrad, Eros 9525, Luxor 1803T, Lyle 1802T, Tempo, Toledo 18021.
+Some very early examples of the Epiphone 1802T were also built like this, before settling on a more traditional two-sided headstock in late 1970 or early 1971.
 Have a look at en early Fender-headstock ET-270 in the 1970 Rosetti Epiphone catalogue (UK).

 The Epiphone 1802T was described as follows in the 1971 Pick Epiphone brochure: